GMRES-Accelerated ADMM for Quadratic Objectives: Introduction

+Alternatively, we can solve (\ref{eq:newt}) using an iterative algorithm, like conjugate gradients (CG)~\cite{karmarkar1984new,vandenberghe1995primal,vandenberghe1996semidefinite,toh2002solving} or ADMM~\cite{pakazad2014distributed}, as a set of inner iterations within an outer interior-point method.
+These iterative algorithms have low per-iteration and memory costs that can be further reduced by exploiting sparsity.
+On the other hand, the resulting interior-point method suffer from ``diminishing returns'' typical of first-order methods: more and more inner iterations are required for each additional outer iteration.
+Formally, (\ref{eq:newt}) has condition number $\kappa=\Theta(1/\epsilon^{2})$ at an $\epsilon$-accurate interior-point iterate, so taking the standard $O(\sqrt{\kappa}\log\epsilon^{-1})$ iteration bound for CG and ADMM and the $O(\log\epsilon^{-1})$ iteration bound for the interior-point method, we find that the combined algorithm converges to an $\epsilon$-accurate solution of (\ref{eq:SDP}) in $O(\epsilon^{-1}(\log\epsilon^{-1})^{2})$ inner iterations.
+Up to a logarithmic factor, this is the same $O(1/\epsilon)$ iteration bound as obtained by applying a standard first-order method directly to (\ref{eq:SDP}); see~\cite{nesterov2007smoothing,wen2010alternating}.
+There seems to be little justification for the added complexities of the interior-point method.

+Now, suppose that GMRES-accelerated ADMM is able to solve (\ref{eq:newt}) to $\epsilon$-accuracy in $O(\kappa^{1/4}\log\epsilon^{-1})$ iterations.
+Then, embedding this accelerated ADMM within an outer interior-point method yields a combined algorithm that converges to an $\epsilon$-accurate solution of (\ref{eq:SDP}) in $O(\epsilon^{-1/2}(\log\epsilon^{-1})^{2})$ inner iterations.
+Up to a logarithmic factor, this is the same $O(1/\sqrt{\epsilon})$ iteration bound as ``fast'' first-order algorithms like Nesterov's accelerated gradient method~\cite{nesterov1983method}, FISTA~\cite{beck2009fast}, and NESTA~\cite{becker2011nesta}.
+The order-of-magnitude acceleration previously described for the smooth, strongly convex quadratic problem (\ref{eq:ecqp}) has been extended to the nonsmooth, weakly-convex, non-quadratic problem (\ref{eq:SDP}) through the use of an outer interior-point loop.

-Now, suppose that ADMM-GMRES is able to converge in $O(\kappa^{1/4})$ iterations.
-Then, applying the method to (\ref{eq:Newt}) yields an interior-point method with an improved sublinear rate of $O(1/k^{2})$ at the $k$-th ADMM-GMRES iteration.
-In Section~\ref{sec:Newton_dir}, we embed ADMM-GMRES within SeDuMi~\cite{sturm1999using}, and use it to solve problems from SDPLIB~\cite{borchers1999SDPLIB} and the Seventh DIMACS Implementation Challenge~\cite{pataki2002dimacs}.
-ADMM-GMRES solves every instance of (\ref{eq:Newt}) in $O(\kappa^{1/4})$ iterations, although the costs associated with GMRES become too high past $\approx30$ iterations.
-Restarting ADMM-GMRES every 25 iterations yielded a modified interior-point method with an effective error rate of $O(1/k^{2})$ for 8 of the 10 DIMACS problems considered.
+Section~\ref{sec:Newton_dir} tests this idea by embedding ADMM-GMRES within SeDuMi~\cite{sturm1999using}, a popular open-source interior-point method written in MATLAB, and using it to solve problems from SDPLIB~\cite{borchers1999SDPLIB} and the Seventh DIMACS Implementation Challenge~\cite{pataki2002dimacs}.
+In our results, ADMM-GMRES does indeed solve every instance of (\ref{eq:newt}) in $O(\kappa^{1/4}\log\epsilon^{-1})$ iterations, though the costs associated with GMRES become too high past $\approx30$ iterations.
+Restarting ADMM-GMRES every 25 iterations yielded a ``fast'' first-order method that converged in $O(1/\sqrt{\epsilon})$ iterations for 8 out of the 10 DIMACS problems considered.